How do I create a sitemap?

 3. Notify Google about it.

-Uploading a sitemap: Once you create a sitemap, you’ll need to upload it to your sites document root.
+Uploading a sitemap: Once you generate a sitemap, you’ll need to upload it to your site’s document root.
 This can be done inside cPanel:

 1. Login to your cPanel account.